logicmonitor/lm-powershell-module/README.md

 This project is also published in the PowerShell Gallery at https://www.powershellgallery.com/packages/Logic.Monitor/.

-**Disclaimer**: This PowerShell module is developed as an open-source project and is not officially supported by LogicMonitor.
-It is maintained by a community of users who are passionate about enhancing its capabilities and functionality.
-While LogicMonitor recognizes the effort and ingenuity behind this module, please note that it is provided "as is" without any official support or warranty from LogicMonitor.

-We encourage contributions and feedback from all users.
-If you encounter issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
-Your involvement is invaluable in making this module better for everyone!

-Use of this module is at your own risk; however, it has been developed with care and is used by our community.
-We look forward to seeing how it can be improved and how it can help solve your problems!
+**Community Contribution Notice**: This PowerShell module is an open-source project created and maintained by LogicMonitor users.
+While not an official LogicMonitor product, it's designed by people who use and understand the platform.

+The module is freely available for everyone to use, modify, and improve.
+We welcome your feedback and contributions!
+If you have ideas or encounter any issues, please share them through GitHub issues or pull requests.

+Many community members rely on this module in their daily operations.
+Though we can't offer formal support guarantees, our collaborative community strives to address questions and continuously enhance functionality.

+We hope you find this tool valuable for your LogicMonitor workflows!

 # Installation